 The best blondies are buttery, soft, and chewy with tight dense crumbs.
 Think more of a brown sugar brownie and less of a thin piece of cake.
 To help us achieve the special blondie texture, the recipe begins with melted butter.
 Not softened butter.
 Since we’re not creaming butter and sugar together, there’s no need to break out the mixer.
 A simple whisk and rubber spatula will do the trick.

 Though regular melted butter is fine, I highly recommend browning the butter.
 Brown butter, pictured above and below, adds a new layer of flavor.
-We’ve discussed brown butter many times before, so I’ll keep this short.
+We’ve discussed brown butter many times before and I have a complete how to brown butter tutorial as well.
 All you’re really doing is melting butter on the stovetop and gently cooking the butter until it develops a nutty flavor and aroma.
-It’s a basic technique that considerably changes the flavor of anything it touches: shortbread crust, pound cake, chocolate chip cookies, cream cheese frosting, sugar cookies.
+It’s a basic technique that considerably changes the flavor of anything it touches: shortbread crust, brown butter pound cake, brown butter chocolate chip cookies, banana layer cake, and brown butter sugar cookies.
 As the butter browns, you’ll notice there are bits at the bottom of the pan.
 These are good bits!
 They are actually milk solids that have cooked faster and will give even more flavor to your recipe.
 Don’t leave the bits behind!

 I recommend using a light colored skillet so you can see when the butter has browned.
 There’s only a few seconds between brown butter and burnt butter.